The purpose of this article is to explain how to pick dividend stocks as part of your dividend stock investing strategy.

 Picking Dividend Stocks – Step 9: Calculate the Dividend Payout Ratio Using Earnings

-Earnings per share divided by dividends per share gives you the dividend payout ratio based on earnings.
+Earnings per share divided by dividends per share give you the dividend payout ratio based on earnings.
 It is expressed as a percentage.

 A lower dividend payout percentage is a good sign.
 It indicates a company can maintain or even increase its dividend during difficult times.

 Acceptable dividend payout ratios vary by industry.
-For real estate investment trusts like Realty Income, 90% or less is fine.
+For real estate investment trusts like Realty Income (stock symbol: O), 90% or less is fine.

 For a cyclical company like Cummins, 50% or less is acceptable.
 This allows them to ride out the ups and downs of the economy without needing to reduce the Cummins dividend.

-Dividends are paid from cash, not accounting earnings.
+Dividends are real money paid to us in cash from a company’s cash flow, not accounting earnings.

 Accounting earnings can be full of all kinds of adjustments.
 And can cloud the picture of a company’s dividend-paying capacity.